variantstudios/greeleydowntown.com/_properties/825-9th-street-unit-b.md

 ---

-Located in the heart of Greeley's downtown commercial district.
-Next to well trafficked Rio Grande Mexican Restaurant.
-Across from Lincoln Park.
-Aggressively priced retail/office space with large lower level.
-Lower level well suited for hooka, club, gaming arcade, home furnishings, brewery or distillery.&nbsp;
+825 9th Street is located in the heart of Greeley's downtown commercial district.
+It's next to well trafficked Rio Grande Mexican Restaurant, across from Lincoln Park.
+Aggressively priced retail/office space.
+Great for many uses such as: hooka, club, gaming arcade, home furnishings, brewery or distillery.&nbsp;

+Property Highlights:

+* New storefront facade completed
+* High ceilings